 These sesame soy sauce marinated beef kabobs are an excellent excuse to get outside and grill – one of my favorite cooking methods.
-It seems like no matter what you throw on that thing, it tastes better.
+Speaking of which, try out my juicy burger recipe if you also love grilling.
 Like a true Minnesotan, I grill all the way through the winter – although I grumble about having to wear shoes on the deck.
 Fun fact, your grill cover can, in fact, freeze to the top of your grill.
-When it happens, don’t listen to your husband who is going to tell you to just turn the grill on and wait a minute to pull the cover off- when you inevitably do listen to your husband, because you figure he probably knows what he’s talking about – you’ll find that a thin layer of the grill cover is now a part of your grill.
+When it happens, don’t listen to your husband who is going to tell you to just turn the grill on and wait a minute to pull the cover off – when you inevitably do listen to your husband – you’ll find that a thin layer of the grill cover is now a part of your grill.

 Anyway, like I was saying, grilling is the best.
-Meat, vegetables, fruit, throw it all on there.
 Something I like almost as much as grilling?
 Organization.
-I’ll bet that wasn’t your guess and you’re wondering why I am even bringing it up when I could be getting back to my epic battles with basic adult challenges.
+I’ll bet that wasn’t your guess and you’re wondering why I am even bringing it up.
 Hear me out though…Kabobs.
 Get your vegetable-based organization going.
 There is no “wrong” way to do distribute the skewers.
 You can mix and match ingredients on each skewer or make skewers with just one ingredient.
 I will say, cooking the kabobs properly is a little easier if you do each ingredient individually, particularly when it comes to separating the steak from the vegetables.
 You may not be able to organize your life but you can definitely organize your kabobs.

 Besides organization, the key to a great kabob is the marinade.
 It is hard to go wrong with a sesame oil and soy sauce base.
 This marinade is full of rich and tangy umami flavor.
 As written it is also somewhat spicy.
 Take or leave the red pepper flakes as necessary for your spice tolerance.
-What you really should follow, is the marinating time.
+What you really should follow is the marinating time.
 You want the ingredients soaking in the marinade for at least two hours.
 Don’t skimp or else…it won’t be as good, did you really need a threat to do it right?
 And look, if this marinade isn’t your style, try seasoning the kabobs instead with homemade southwest seasoning, no wait time required.

 My final kabob advice: try your best not to overcook them; they will dry out and you will be sad.
 You only need to cook these for 10-15 minutes, depending on how big you cut your ingredients.
 The good news is that after you wait the initial two hours, you’re practically done, which is great, because once you smell them cooking, you’re not going to want to wait anyway.